scriptype/writ-cms/readme.md

 ## Warnings

-- This software is not ready for production use and you should not hold it accountable for any loss of value.
+- This software is not ready for production use and, therefore, cannot be held accountable for any loss of value.
   - It is generally advised to use [git](https://git-scm.com/doc) in text-heavy personal projects, such as a website, to avoid content loss.

 ## Installation